isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution25.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase
+N.A.

 ### Support Level
-Up to 70% for SMEs <br>
+Up to  for SMEs <br>
-N.A. for non-SMEs
+Up to Direct Purchase for non-SMEs

 ### Things to Note
-Equipment must meet the following specifications:

-- Payload modules to lift trolleys Minimum  150kg load
-- Min. load surface: 720x600mm
-- 1-1.2m/s driving with spot turning
-- Battery: Min.
-4h, ~8h standby, ~4h charging
-- Safety: Cover 360 degrees, obstacle detection/avoidance, safety bumper, emergency stop, PID controller
-- Connectivity: 2.4 GHz, 5 GHz, 802.11 a/b/g/n/ac wireless, 100 BASE-T Ethernet
+N.A.

 ### Contact Information
 N.A.